top of page

 TheoryTab for an Aphex Twin song

-The melody, chords, and keyboard voicings tell you a lot about a song's structure.
+The melody, chords, and keyboard voicing tells you a lot about a song's structure.
 It's hard to understand the experience until you visit the site and try it yourself.

 Switch from YouTube to Piano mode and you'll hear what the raw MIDI sounds like.
 I've found that the melody and chord progressions in their collection are usually accurate.
 The rhythm applied to the chords make no effort to resemble the original track.
 This simplifies the arrangement process for people making the tabs.